christian-draeger/pact-example/README.md

 to receive some data) and a provider (for instance an API on a server that provides the data the client needs).
-In microservice architectures, the traditional terms client and server are not always appropriate -- for example, when communication is achieved through message queues.
+In microservice architectures, the traditional terms client and server are not always appropriate -- for example, when communication is achieved through message queues (we'll have a look at this as well).

 #### Benefits in short
 * enable services to be deployed independently